docelic/terminfo.cr/README.md

 - Allow to generate a terminfo database from a Terminfo object (to be used in parser specs)
 - Allow to parse & query/set terminfo extensions (non-standards capabilities)
 - (maybe) Make names database (`src/terminfo/names.cr`) less memory hungry?
+- Find a good API!!! (test small projects for that)
 - ...

 ### Used references